 R = ( 60 x H ) x (Ew x W)

-W = Width of the elastomeric connector
+W = Width of elastomeric connector

-H = Height of the elastomeric connector
+H = Height of elastomer connector

 F = 9 x D x W x L x 9.8×10-3